fossil-org/mavrosq/README.md

 - only public - NEW.
 The following code (until a usage of `end`) can only be run if the file was built as (or as part of) a requirement by the `requiry` package, not directly.
 - openfile - NEW.
 Opens a file with customizable permissions.
 Python equivalent: `with open`
 - or - imported from python.
 Returns true if the left-hand OR right-hand values are true.
 - package - NEW.
-Imports a Mavro package.
-These packages include for. ex. `requiry`, which is used to import Mavro files.
+Imports a Mavro² package.
+These packages include for. ex. `requiry`, which is used to import Mavro² files.
 - pass - imported from python.
 Does absolutely nothing.
-It is practically useless since Mavro doesn't require anything after an indent.
+It is practically useless since Mavro² doesn't require anything after an indent.
 - public - NEW.
 Makes the function, class, method, or constant public.
 - raise - imported from python.
 Raises a fatal error.
 - return - imported from python.
 Returns a value from a function.
 - require - NEW.
-Retrieve a Mavro module.
-Wrapper for `mavro.pkg.requiry::findService`
+Retrieve a Mavro² module.
+Wrapper for `Mavro².pkg.requiry::findService`
 - savelocation - NEW.
 Save all global and local variables in the current location to a variable called `here`.
 Required to access `public` stuff.
 - starter - NEW.
 Create a function that runs when the object is run using `startprocess`
 - startprocess - NEW.
 Run an object's starter method.